danheberden/jquery-serializeForm/README.md

 ## Release History

-1.1.0 Support finding input elements on the jQuery collection itself and find in multiple elements 1.0.0 Actual release while moving to grunt and adding licensing information
+1.1.2 Update manifest files and erase old tags for plugin site 1.1.1 Rename to serializeForm from serializeObject 1.1.0 Support finding input elements on the jQuery collection itself and find in multiple elements 1.0.0 Actual release while moving to grunt and adding licensing information